 Eligibility All photographers of any age or location may enter.
 All images submitted must be those of the submitter.
 Please do not submit images previously selected for a SE Center of Photography exhibition within two years of this scheduled exhibition

 Fees $35 for up to 5 Images, $6 for each additional image up to 10.

-Our Juror for Open Call is Adam Finkelston.
+Our Juror for The Abstract Image is Adam Finkelston.
 Adam Finkelston is the owner, publisher and co-editor of, The Hand Magazine: A Magazine For Reproduction-based Arts, an internationally- recognized quarterly art magazine.
 He has co- curated (with The Hand Magazine co-editor, James Meara) several exhibitions throughout the United States, featuring an international roster of artists.
 In addition to curating, Mr. Finkelston has also juried exhibitions for LA Photo Curator and Core New Art Space in Denver, CO.
 As an artist, Mr. Finkelston has shown his photographs in many solo and group exhibitions, and received several awards for his work.
 Mr. Finkelston holds an MA in Photography from the University of Missouri- Kansas City (UMKC), a BFA in Photography from the Kansas City Art Institute, and a BA in Art Education from UMKC.